 The Project’s Focus

 Your students will benefit from engaging in activities and opportunities to learn and contribute in a more meaningful way.
-We currently have 12 projects from creating marketing materials, strategic plan, managing spreadsheets to developing Urban Beautification projects and conducting surveys.
+We currently have 12 projects from creating marketing materials, developing a strategic plan, community development, supply chain management, creating spreadsheets to developing Urban Community Beautification projects (Murals & Artworks) and conducting surveys.
 Students also will have an opportunity not just to supervise their own projects but also to become leaders and officers of a real functioning non-profit organization.
 Can you imagine your students entering the job markets out of college and being able to say that their experience with Global Paint have provided them the confidence and personal experience to locate a specific industry?
 Can you imagine your students applying for a job or internship and being able to show the interviewer how they developed a successful project or how they managed a community project?

 The deliverables that we hope to receive from the project.